 Account Balance Withdrawals

 Since Bank of America does not have a set withdrawal limit at the counter, it may be possible to withdraw the entirety of your account balance.
-However, in order to close your account, you’ll need to make an appointment with a banking specialist.
+However, in order to close your account, you’ll need to make an appointment with a banking specialist, call (800) 432-1000, or mail in a written request.

 When closing your account, be sure to cancel any recurring transactions, such as direct deposits or scheduled payments, and wait for any outstanding transactions to clear before meeting with the personal banker.